validator/grunt-html/README.md

 });
 ```

-This task behaves a bit different than the js minifier task that comes
+The destination property can be a directory or a file name.
-with grunt.
-Instead of defining a destination file, you define a destination
+Please be aware of that unlike css and js files, html files can´t be concatenated.
-directory where all of the found source files will be stored in their minified
+If the destination property is set to a specific file and more than one source file
-form.
+is found, the task will throw an error.

-Additionally, define options for your minification task
+Additionally you can define options for your minification task
 (if you don´t specify any options, nothing will happen to your files...)

 A detailed description for each option can be found [here](http://perfectionkills.com/experimenting-with-html-minifier/#options)